I walked with the urgency and excitement of an addict trying to get his fix.

 I write in Google Docs, take photos in Lightroom, and edit videos in Final Cut Pro.
 This experience is unmatched on any device other than a MacBook Pro.

-Using the Vision Pro turns your MacBook into a virtual monitor of your chosen size.
-But here’s the kicker - you can enter immersive mode, and the background disappears into your chosen environment while you work, allowing for ambient noise.
+Using the Vision Pro, my MacBook transforms into a virtual monitor of my chosen size.
+But here’s the kicker—you can enter immersive mode, where the background disappears into your chosen environment, and you can work while having ambient noise.

 The ability to customize your own virtual workspace and shut out the world while summoning your muse is not revolutionary.